-A: Decks for the current constructed PvP meta can be seen at HexPvPtools, there are also two PvP budget deck lists: here and here.
+A: Decks for the current constructed PvP meta can be seen at HexPvPtools, there are also two PvP budget deck lists: [New budget decklists out for Standard: here and here.
 Decks for immortal PvP can be found here.
 There are also decklist repositories for the PVE portion.
 Information to build cheap beginner decks can be found here and here.

 A: See the Spending $$$ in Hex guide.